 For certain misdemeanor crimes, you have the option to participate in a diversion program.
 The program includes education and counseling with the intent of rehabilitation and preventing you from committing other crimes in the future.
 Your participation in such a program requires approval from the prosecutor.

 Upon successful completion of the program, the court will dismiss your case.
 However, if you fail to complete the program, the court will sentence you according to the terms set forth in your agreement.
-Your attorney will advise you if such a program is available to you.
+Your misdemeanor attorney will advise you if such a program is available to you in Mesa.